Are you wondering if you should take a guided tour of the Louvre Museum when you visit Paris?

 How to See Special Exhibitions at the Louvre

 Most Louvre tours do not include special exhibitions - but the good news is that you can see these on your own after your tour.
-Almost all are free.
+Almost all are free (or included in your ticket if you buy one without a tour).

 Check out the major current and upcoming Louvre special exhibitions